MOHAMEDHALBES/rtfm/migrations/api-1.6-to-1.7.md

 # Migration guide from API v.1.6 to v.1.7

 ```
-This is working draft of migraion guide.
-Please wait for an official annoucement for switching to this API version
+This is working draft of migration guide.
+Please wait for an official announcement for switching to this API version
 ```
 ## Feature support changes